-Understanding emotional support animal laws when renting can be tricky.
+Understanding emotional support animal (ESA) laws when renting can be tricky.
 Do they qualify as pets or service animals?
 The answer is somewhere in between.
-Emotional support animals are qualified for certain legal protections, but not as many as service animals.
+There are certain ESA laws that grant legal protections for these animals and their owners, but not as many as service animals enjoy.

-Dealing with these situations can be stressful for both tenants and landlords, so it’s important to understand your rights and have patience when negotiating.
-Below is a complete guide to everything you need to know about emotional support animal laws in your apartment.
+Dealing with emotional support animal situations can be stressful for both tenants and landlords, so it’s important to understand your rights and have patience when negotiating.
+Below is a complete guide to everything you need to know about ESA laws in your apartment.

 Create a Custom Lease Agreement